Bandwidth/ap-docs/methods/conferences/postConferencesConferenceIdMembers.md

 {% method %}

 ## Add Member to Conference
 Add members to a conference.
+You can have up to 20 members in a conference.

 ### Request URL